nus-cs2103/website-base/_course-TEE3201/mid-semester-survey-results.md

 Good to see that pre-recorded lecture videos are generally well-received.
 I'll continue to improve the existing ones and add more videos.

 </div>

 ---

 <a id="Q3"/>

-### Module website{.text-info}
+### Course website{.text-info}

 %%Option%% | %%Count%% %%(/12)%% | %%Percentage%%
 -------|-------|-----------